directdemocracy-vote/doc/README.md

 # suffragio

-suffragio aims at establishing [direct democracy](https://en.wikipedia.org/wiki/Direct_democracy) everywhere in order to bring peace, safety and prosperity to humananity, including saving the climate and the biodiversity.
+suffragio aims at establishing world-wide [direct democracy](https://en.wikipedia.org/wiki/Direct_democracy) in order to bring peace, safety and prosperity to humananity, including saving the climate and the biodiversity.
-The principle is that people will become citizens by organizing referundums and voting regardless of any official acknowledgement.
+The principle is that people will become citizens by proposing referundums and voting regardless of any official acknowledgement.
-Vote results from a limited number of citizens could be considered as survey results.
+Vote results from a limited number of citizens could be considered as simple survey results.
-Such results could feed debates, influence political decisions and incitate more people to become citizens.
+They could feed debates, influence political decisions and incitate more people to become citizens.
 Vote results from areas where a majority of people are citizens will become significant from a democratic point of view.
 This will increase the pressure on governments to respect the democratic choices expressed by their people.
 Ultimately this bottom-up initiative will enforce direct democracy everywhere in the world.

-suffragio is a decentralized system running on the internet and providing a voting system relying on six components:
+suffragio is a decentralized system running on the internet and providing a voting system relying on 3 types of organizations:

-1. citizen cards.
+1. citizens.
-2. endorsements.
+2. trusters.
-3. trusters.
+3. anonymizers.

+and 7 data structures:

+1. citizen card (signed by citizens)
+2. endorsement (signed by citizens).
+3. trust (signed by trusters).
-4. referendums.
+4. referendum (hashed).
-5. anonymizers.
-6. verifyers.
+5. vote (signed by anonymous citizen).
+6. voter list (signed by anonymizers).
+7. ballot list (signed by anomymizers).

+and 2 types of user interfaces implemented as open-source web services or applications.

+1. citizen hosting (including citizen key pair hosting), citizen card, endorsement, referendum, vote, verification.
+2. result analysis: verification, statistics and vote results.

 ### Citizens cards